 - a.
-Does the application address the expertise of the investigators? - b.
+Does the application address the expertise of the investigators in relation to the project goals? - b.
 Does the application provide adequate theoretical and/or preliminary support for the proposed research?
-If available, do preliminary data support the hypotheses and feasibility of the research?
+Does current literature or preliminary data, if available, support the hypotheses as well as potential impact and feasibility of the research?